 In Myth: Artemis, Diana, Banka-Mundi, Medeina, Ishtar, Nujalik, Pinga, Oya

 As a psychological archetype: The “huntress” is a personification of the independent female spirit.
 She represents a woman’s autonomy and ability to pursue a life of her own choosing.
-When the archetype is dominant, a woman’s primary concern is her independence and fulfilling personal goals.
+When the archetype is dominant, a woman’s primary concern is achieving physical and emotional independence, as well as fulfilling her personal goals.
 The archetype endows women with the innate ability to focus on goals, undistracted by competition or the needs of others.
 In this sense, she is the ultimate archer.
 The “huntress” lines up her bow and takes aim.
-“Huntress” women often embody the qualities idealized in the women’s movement—competency, independence from men and male opinion, and commitment to causes about which they are passionate, particular women’s causes.
-Like Artemis, “huntress” women are often natural protectors of other women, particularly those who’ve been victimized.
+“Huntress” women often embody the qualities idealized in the women’s movement—competency, independence from men and male opinion, and commitment to causes about which they are passionate, particularly women’s causes.
+“Huntress” women are often natural protectors of other women, particularly those who’ve been victimized.

-Challenges: can be aloof, emotionally unavailable and even cruel
+Challenges: can be aloof, emotionally unavailable and potentially cruel

 In Myth: Athena, Neith, Anat, Astarte, Anahit, Bellana, Durga, Freyja, Inanna, Ishtar, Sekhmet, Pele, Oya, Nike, Minerva, Lilith

 As a psychological archetype: The sage archetype represents a woman’s pursuit of worldly knowledge, strategy, and objectivity.
-Many female attorneys, academics and politicians are motivated by the sage archetype which encourages discipline, knowledge and goal-orientation.
+Sage women face the world by arming themselves with information and forming meaningful alliances.
+Many female attorneys, academics and politicians are motivated by the sage archetype which encourages discipline, the pursuit of knowledge, proximity to power and goal-orientatedness.
 Hillary Clinton embodies this archetype closely.
-A woman who embodies this archetype is capable of becoming a brilliant strategists; seeing situations from an objective distance is her gift.
+A woman who identifies with the sage archtype is capable of becoming a brilliant strategist; seeing situations from an objective distance is her gift.
 She is also capable of becoming a skilled lover when she applies her quest for knowledge to the love arts.
 Women dominated by this archetype are often practical, competent, and competitive.
 In Greco-Roman myth, Athena is viewed as a protector of patriarchal values.
 As Zeus’ favorite daughter, she is sometimes referred to as “father’s daughter”.
-Sage women are often the product of strong paternal influence, or the maternal influence of a woman who also embodies the archetype.
+In patriarchal societies, sage women often naturally identify with men, and are often the product of strong paternal influence, or the maternal influence of a woman who also embodies the archetype.
 They are drawn to powerful men, and are perhaps best suited for corporate life.
-Sometimes these women struggle to form meaningful relationships with other women, and in extreme situations they may display the “Medusa effect”—using their intimidating presence to reduce the vitality of the women around her.
+Sometimes these women struggle to form meaningful relationships with other women, and in extreme situations, they may use their emotional aloofness to intimidate the women in her midst. t

 In Myth: Hestia, Vesta, Ainu Kamuy, Berahynia, Chantico, Gabija

-The archetypes within us can work together to achieve a common goal, for example, the wise-woman can help the lover complete her creative projects, and the lover can help the queen land the husband he desires, but they can also clash.
+The archetypes within us can work together to achieve a common goal, for example, the sage can help the lover complete her creative projects, and the lover can help the queen land the husband she desires, but these archetypal drives may also clash.
 That’s the therapeutic value of identifying your dominant archetypes.

-The 13 Feminine Seduction Archetypes quiz is a personality assessment that, in addition to identifying your seduction archetype, lists the dominant archetypal forces in your own personality.
+The 13 Feminine Seduction Archetypes quiz is a personality assessment that, in addition to identifying your seduction archetype, reveals how you identify with all 7 female archetypes.
 This information is incredibly impactful.
-Armed with an understanding of your dominant archetypes, you can then choose to develop your strengths, resolve internal conflict, and pursue a path that resonates with the woman you are at your core.
+Armed with an understanding of your female archetypes, you can then choose to develop your strengths, address your weaknesses, resolve internal conflict, and pursue a path that resonates with the woman you are at your core.
 Archetypes are a doorway to self-awareness and personal power.

 How to Harness Your Unique Personality Blueprint

-During the Feminine Odyssey you will learn how to activate each archetype with in-depth, documentary style presentations, daily practices, affirmations and prompts.
-You’ll expand your knowledge of each archetype along with their modern day and ancient, mythological incarnations.
+You attract the right things once you have a sense of who you truly are.
+To learn how to powerfully activate each archetype, I invite you to explore the Feminine Odyssey is an unprecedented series of seven Master Classes that each dive deep into the 7 feminine archetypes.
+You can join any individual master class, or discover all seven.
+With in-depth, documentary-style presentations, daily practices, exercises, affirmations, and prompts, you’ll expand your knowledge of each archetype along with their modern-day and ancient, mythological incarnations.
 You’ll get access to practical advice about how to use the various archetypes to reach your love, money, and life goals.
-In four months, your life can radically transform… emotionally, financially, socially, and spiritually.
-The Feminine Odyssey is your passport to the life you were meant to live.
+In about a month, your life can radically change… emotionally, financially, socially, and spiritually.
+Allow feminine archetypes to be your inner mirror, and passport to the life you were destined to live.

 DO YOU LOVE POWER?